sijal001/Data_Preprocessing_NYC_Crashes/README.md

 # Architecture

 ```
-3D-House-Project
+nyc-crashes
 │   README.md               :explains the project
 │   requirements.txt        :packages to install to run the program
 │
 │   download.ipynb  	    :script to download a differently sized dataset.
-│   3d_house.ipynb          :script to run in order to start the program
+│   main.ipynb              :script to run in order to start the program
 │
 │   data_files 		    :directory contains all maintainted .csv files.